pinakinmistry/nodejs-services-development/README.md

 }
 ```

+Passing bicycle.read to util.promisify causes a new function to be returned, which we assign to read.
+When called this will return a promise that resolves with the result or rejects with the error depending on the outcome.

 Note that to generate a 404 Not Found HTTP Status we throw fastify.httpErrors.notFound instead of using reply.notFound.
 We also throw the caught err instead of passing err to reply.send.
 This is extremely useful as any unexpected throw in an async route handler will result in 500 status.

 ```cmd